yoori/flare-bypasser/README.md

 # FlareBypasser
-FlareBypasser is a service to bypass Cloudflare and DDoS-GUARD protection, work to solve the challenge after October 20, 2024.
+FlareBypasser is a service to bypass Cloudflare and DDoS-GUARD protection, based on [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr), working to solve the challenge after October 20, 2024.

 ## How it works